pallene-lang/lua-internals/README.md

 # PUC-Lua with exposed internals

-This repository contains a **patched PUC-Lua exposing low-level implementation details**.
+This is a **patched PUC-Lua exposing low-level implementation details**.
 This version of Lua is used by some experimental projects including [Pallene](https://www.github.com/pallene-lang/pallene) and [LuaAOT](https://github.com/hugomg/lua-aot-5.4).